hanhdt/my-sound-machine/readme.md

 # **Sound Machine App for the Electron Learning**

-I follow this tutorial https://medium.com/developers-writing/building-a-desktop-application-with-electron-204203eeb658
+## I followed this guide - https://medium.com/developers-writing/building-a-desktop-application-with-electron-204203eeb658

 ## Here is features list and concepts the app is going to explore are:
  - Basic sound machine (basic browser window instantiation).